ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/module_overview.md

 Animals within the Animal Model are sorted into functional groups, not biological species.
 Functional groups share functional traits and body-mass ranges in common and so behave similarly within the ecosystem.
-Defining a functional group within the animal model requires the following traits:
+Defining a functional group within the Animal Model requires the following traits:

 - name
 - taxa: mammal, bird, insect